 He looked put out for a

 moment, then his expression lightened.
+"It's okay.
+'Cause

-these during my normal life."
-He
+now I wear these during my normal life."
+He put on an ugly pair of

+glasses.
 "See how different I look in my civilian persona?
-No one will ever recognize me now."
+No one will

 He didn't look all that

-different, although he'd never be a chick magnet wearing those birth control
+different, although he'd never be a chick magnet wearing those birth-control

 glasses.
 She shook her head.
 "Go back to the initiative, Riley."